Amira-Mostafa/blogApp/README.md

 ```

 ## Features
-Authentication (registration, login, logout)
+Authentication (registration, login, logout),
-Home page displaying posts
+Home page displaying posts,
-Show single post with comments
+Show single post with comments,
-Adding a comments to a post
+Adding a comments to a post,
-Search posts
+Search posts,
-Tags on posts
+Tags on posts,
-Creating Posts by authenticated users
+Creating Posts by authenticated users,
-MyPosts showing single user posts
+MyPosts showing single user posts,
-editing and deleting option to the authenicated user post
+editing and deleting option to the authenicated user post.

 ## License